rehanvdm/warpurl-api-docs/docs/src/api/link.md

 Delete links in batches of maximum 10.

-- `invalidate` Whether to also clear them out of the edge caches **immediately**.
+- `invalidate` Specify to clear links out of the edge caches **immediately**.
 Can be either true or false.
   If false is specified then the link will be removed and inaccessible within a day.

 ::: danger